 In 2016, Odoms Hebert was appointed to serve as special counsel to the Louisiana Justice Reinvestment Task Force, a bipartisan team of experts that developed the policy recommendations behind Louisiana’s historic package of criminal justice reforms passed the following year.
 Recognizing the need to have directly impacted community members at the table, she was the architect of a series of listening sessions which allowed Louisiana citizens to address members of the task force.
 In just one year, Louisiana has saved 12.2M and no longer holds the title of top incarcerator in the world.

 In July 2018, Alanah graduated from the prestigious Presidential Leadership Scholars Program, a partnership between the George H.W.
 Bush, Bill Clinton, Lyndon Johnson, and George Bush presidential centers.
 She is one of 59 national up- and-coming leaders recognized for her commitment to solving some of our nation’s most pressing problems.

-Alanah currently teaches at Tulane Law School, as an adjunct lecturer in Negotiation and Mediation Advocacy.
+Alanah has served as an Adjunct Professor at Tulane Law School.
 Odoms Hebert is a graduate of Rutgers School of Law- Newark and a Magna Cum Laude, Phi Beta Kappa graduate of Rutgers College in New Jersey.